UnitedEffects/ueauth/README.md

 ## Alpha TODO

 * Write high risk area Tests!!!!
-* add userinfo to swagger
+* add oidc /me (userinfo) to swagger
 * translate oidc errors to local format in the oidc post middleware
     * You can probably do this with a try catch on the route
 * audit system
     * Event emitter... possibility of something being missed though in a lambda env
 * Cleanup 2
     * go feature by feature on the options...
-        * different grant types - with/without confirmation
-        * Setup CORS options
     * clean up babel build and dev dependencies - no more src/start outside dev - UPDATE BOILERPLATE
     * clean up documentation
 * Open Source this Library (add link in spec)
 * MVP Alpha release
 * implement with a client/app (mmv api portal)

 ## UE Core MVP Todo
+* Pkce...
+* BUILD ACCESS - Integrate Permissions/Organizations etc
+  * integrate core scopes to permissions
+* MFA
 * Admin initiated Session kill by user across authGroup (operation)
 * https://github.com/panva/node-oidc-provider/blob/main/recipes/client_based_origins.md
 * authgroup defined extra fields for clients